 Reporting Requirements.

 Reporting Obligations and Periodic Reporting Requirements for MCAH Preventive Services.
-In addition to the reporting requirements set forth in Exhibit E, Section 6 of this Agreement, LPHA shall submit Annual Reports for the Comprehensive MCAH Plan and collect and submit data for clients receiving MCAH ervices supported with funds from OHA under this Agreement, satisfactory to OHA.
+In addition to the reporting requirements set forth in Exhibit E, Section 6 of this Agreement, LPHA shall submit Annual Reports for the MCAH Plan and collect and submit data for clients receiving MCAH services supported with funds from OHA under this Agreement, satisfactory to OHA.

+Title V Funds

+An annual Title V Plan must be submitted by March 15.

-A progress report on the goals, activities and expenditures of the Comprehensive MCAH Plan must be submitted in conjunction with the LPHA Annual Progress Report, due each year by March 1.
+A report on the prior year Title V Plan must be submitted annually by September 30.

+State Perinatal and Child General Funds

+If LHA provides direct client services using these funds:

-By September 30 of each year, all client visit data for the previous state fiscal year (July 1-June 30) must be entered into the Oregon Child Health Information Data System (ORCHIDS).
+(a) By September 30 of each year, all client visit data for the previous state fiscal year (July 1-June 30) must be entered into the Oregon Child Health Information Data System (ORCHIDS) or other state-designated data system.

-LPHA transmit data in an electronic file structure defined by OHA.
+(b) LPHA must transmit data in an electronic file structure defined by OHA.
 Electronic transmission of visit data files may be submitted quarterly; however, all client visit data from the previous state fiscal year must be complete and transmitted to OHA by September 30 of each year.

-If LPHA pays roviders for ervices with MCAH funds, LPHA shall include client data from those roviders.
+(c) If LPHA pays providers for services with MCAH funds, LPHA shall include client data from those providers.

-At a minimum, client data shall include: the number of clients served, the demographic profile of clients, number of visits or encounters, the types of services provided, and source of payment for services.
+(d) At a minimum, client data shall include: the number of clients served, the demographic profile of clients, number of visits or encounters, the types of services provided, and source of payment for services.

 Reporting Obligations and Periodic Reporting Requirements for OMC.
 In addition to the reporting requirements set forth in Exhibit E, Section 6 of this Agreement, LPHA must collect and submit client encounter data quarterly on individuals who receive OMC Services supported in whole or in part with fund provided under this Agreement.
 LPHA shall submit the quarterly data to OHA using OMC client tracking forms approved by OHA for this purpose.